mehamasum/mehamasum.github.io/blog/source/_posts/cap-theorem-with-example.md

 📌 **Example: Online banking system**

 *   When you transfer money, your balance should update instantly across all devices and branches.

+*   Two customers are trying to get the last ticket to a concert: the ticket is sold to a customer in Germany, it can't be sold again to a customer in USA.

-*   If consistency is enforced, you might experience a brief delay during network issues because the system won’t allow outdated or conflicting balances.
+*   If consistency is enforced, you might experience a brief delay during network issues because the system won’t allow outdated or conflicting data.

 💡 **Trade-off:** If the system prioritizes **Consistency**, transactions may be temporarily blocked until all servers agree on the correct balance.